Posts

 Image

 I've been doing a lot of writing lately and am afraid to break off in case I go back into a writer's block, but I have been missing the creativity of using colourful paint.
 While the frustration of writing often increases my stress levels, painting generally (not always) depletes them.
 In desperation, I painted a quick painting of a little tree inspired by a YouTube tutorial by Anastasia Mily using Roman Szmal paint.
 My version took about 15 minutes in my 8x8 inch Handbook Journal for watercolours (it is not cotton).
 A link to Anastasia Mily's YouTube channel has been created in my External Links page.
+I wanted to animate my tree painting using Grok Imagine.
+After several attempts, trying to make it do as I wish, I think it turned out quite nicely within the limitations of 6 seconds.

 Blue acrylic cat